-Now we utilize the Poincar\'{e}-Bendixson trichotomy, namely Theorem 2.1 from \cite{MalletParetSell1996}, to get the desired conclusion.
-Firstly note that since $\Xi_{2}$ is exponentially stable, the parameters $\alpha$ and $\tau$ must necessarily belong to the region \eqref{EQ: SSmodelDimensionStabilityRegion} lying below the neutral curve, i.e. all the characteristic roots of the symmetric equilibria $\phi^{\pm}$ have negative real parts.
-It is sufficient to show that points from the one-dimensional unstable manifold of the zero equilibrium $\phi^{0}$ tend to one of $\phi^{\pm}$.
-Indeed, since periodic orbits are excluded, any point $\phi_{0} \in \mathbb{E}$ must contain at least one equilibrium in its $\omega$-limit set $\omega(\phi_{0})$.
-Clearly, in the case of $\phi^{+}$ or $\phi^{-}$ the entire $\omega(\phi_{0})$ must coincide with the equilibrium.
-If $\phi^{0}$ belongs to $\omega(\phi_{0})$ and $\phi_{0}$ does not lie on the stable manifold of $\phi^{0}$ (in which case $\omega(\phi_{0}) = \phi^{0}$), we have that for some sequence $t=t_{k}$, where $k=1,2,\ldots,$ the point $\varphi^{t_{k}}(\phi_{0})$ tends to $\phi^{0}$ as $k \to \infty$.
-Due to the hyperbolic behavior\footnote{It is well-known that the conjugating homeomorphism in the Hartman-Grobman theorem may fail to exist in infinite dimensional problems, including delay equations.
-Here we mean a weaker version of the Hartman-Grobman theorem which is usually not considered in the literature.
+If $\phi^{0}$ belongs to $\omega(\phi_{0})$ and $\phi_{0}$ does not lie on the stable manifold of $\phi^{0}$ (in which case $\omega(\phi_{0}) = \phi^{0}$), we consider some sequence $t=t_{k}$, where $k=1,2,\ldots,$ for which the point $\varphi^{t_{k}}(\phi_{0})$ tends to $\phi^{0}$ as $k \to \infty$.
+Due to the hyperbolic behavior\footnote{It is well known that the conjugating homeomorphism in the Hartman--Grobman theorem may fail to exist in infinite-dimensional problems, including delay equations.
+Here we mean a weaker version of the Hartman--Grobman theorem, which is usually not considered in the literature.
 It is concerned with the existence of a foliation in a neighborhood of the hyperbolic point.
-Here the unstable manifold can be considered as an inertial manifold and the foliation can be constructed by the approach developed in our work \cite{Anikushin2020Geom}.
-See the next footnote for a precise statement.} in a small neighborhood of $\phi^{0}$, for sufficiently large $k$ the trajectory of $\varphi^{t_{k}}(\phi_{0})$ leaves it arbitrarily close to the trajectory of a point (also depending on $k$) from the unstable manifold.
-If trajectories of any such points tend to one of $\phi^{0}$ in $\mathbb{E}$ and constants $M>0$ and $\nu > 0$ such that for any $\phi_{0} \in \mathcal{U}$ there exists a unique point $\phi^{*}_{0}$ from the unstable manifold $\mathcal{W}^{u}(\phi^{0})$ of $\phi^{0}$ in $\mathcal{U}$ such that the inequality
+Here the unstable manifold can be considered as an inertial manifold, and the foliation can be constructed by the approach developed in \cite{Anikushin2020Geom}.
+See the next footnote for a precise statement.} in a small neighborhood of $\phi^{0}$, for sufficiently large $k$ the trajectory of $\varphi^{t_{k}}(\phi_{0})$ leaves the neighborhood sufficiently close to the trajectory of a point from the unstable manifold\footnote{More precisely, there exist a bounded open neighborhood $\mathcal{U}$ of $\phi^{0}$ in $\mathbb{E}$ and constants $M>0$ and $\nu > 0$ such that for any $\phi_{0} \in \mathcal{U}$ there exists a unique point $\phi^{*}_{0}$ from the unstable manifold $\mathcal{W}^{u}(\phi^{0})$ of $\phi^{0}$ in $\mathcal{U}$ such that the inequality

 is satisfied as long as the trajectories of both points remain in $\mathcal{U}$.
 Obviously, the closer $\phi_{0}$ is to $\phi^{0}$, the more time the trajectories spend in $\mathcal{U}$ and, therefore, the closer they become to each other at the exit time $t$. }.
 If trajectories of any such points tend to one of $\phi^{\pm}$, the same can be said about $\phi_{0}$, and we get a contradiction.